 For studies involving your aorta, please avoid eating for 8 to 12 hours prior to your exam.

-There is no preparation if you are having an ultrasound of your Breast, Extremity or other body parts (i.e., Thyroid).
+There is no preparation if you are having an ultrasound of your breasts, extremities (arms and legs) or other body parts, such as the Thyroid.